-The first of the series of comic books came in the form of a three-book collection, “Avatar: The Last Airbender – The Promise,” in 2012.
+The first of the series of comic books came in the form of a three-book collection, Avatar: The Last Airbender – The Promise, in 2012.
 The story followed on directly the events of the final episode, which aired July 2008, some four years on.

 If you haven’t yet delved into the animated series, it is recommended that you start there before reading any of the comics, which will definitely give away far too much detail and spoil the ending as well.

-In 2013, the adventures continued yet again, this time in the form of one of the most burning questions from the series: “what happened to Zuko’s mother?”
-Avatar: The Last Airbender – The Search takes fans on a journey with Zuko, who tries to uncover the mystery surrounding his mother’s disappearance.
-From the animated series, all fans are left with is that Zuko’s mother, Ursa, sacrificed all she had to save her son’s life in an exchange with Ozai becoming Firelord.
-“The Search” goes back to these critical moments and expands on what had actually taken place at the time, as well as many of the events leading up to that fateful day.
-As Zuko and Team Avatar venture further into their search, they uncover quite a lot more than the
+The Search goes back to these critical moments and expands on what had actually taken place at the time, as well as many of the events leading up to that fateful day.
+As Zuko and Team Avatar venture further into their search, they uncover quite a lot more.

-The Avatar comic universe has kept to its roots, involving some the writers and artists who had a hand in bringing the animations to life.
+The Avatar comic universe has kept to its roots, involving some of the writers and artists who had a hand in bringing the animations to life.
 This lends to the authenticity of the story, and brings about a seamless transition between the two types of media.
 Reading through the three-part series provides almost as much entertainment as the original with its oddball humour and fight scenes.

 While animations provide movement for greater effect, the lack of detail, in relation, provides the graphic novel with a few plus points of its own.
 Simple effects such as lighting and shadows have increased the richness of each scene.
-On occasion, there are consecutive pages without a single speech bubble used, as the artwork and scenery speaks volumes on its own.
+On occasion, there are consecutive pages without a single speech bubble used, as the artwork and scenery speak volumes on its own.